-- Educators are to promote socially acceptable meal time behaviours by role modelling and setting simple rules i.e siting at the table while eating - Educators model positive attitudes towards healthy foods and encourage children to try new foods. - Educators will sit with the children at the table and encourage scraping of their own bowls.
-Face washers are to be ready before lunch. - Tables and chairs will be arranged in small groups - Morning Tea will be progressive
+- Educators are to promote socially acceptable meal time behaviours by role modelling and setting simple rules i.e siting at the table while eating - Educators model positive attitudes towards healthy foods and encourage children to try new foods. - Educators will sit with the children at the table and encourage independe t skills such as serving own foods, scraping of their own bowls, washing their own hands before meals and\or using face washers if deemed appropriate.
+This process and flexible according to children's needs. - Tables and chairs will be arranged in small groups and educators will sit with the children, use language to promote positive conversations and to role model using utensils and be available for assistance when needed. - Morning Tea will be progressive and again will be adjusted according to needs of children